jjorgewill/solution_ACME/README.md

 git clone https://github.com/jjorgewill/solution_ACME.git
 ```
 ## Requeriments
-For this solutions you need install python3.7+ and virtualenv
+For this solutions you need to install python3.7+ and virtualenv
 - Install virtualenv in linux:
 ```
 sudo -H pip3 install --upgrade pip